Takeover war for Tiger brewer flows into F&N boardroom

-SINGAPORE (Reuters) - Fraser and Neave Ltd’s (F&N) (FRNM.SI) board is set to decide the fate of its crown jewel by this Friday as Dutch and Thai suitors battle to take control of the brewer of Tiger Beer, one of Singapore’s most iconic brands.
+SINGAPORE, July 25 (Reuters) - Fraser and Neave Ltd’s (F&N) board is set to decide the fate of its crown jewel by this Friday as Dutch and Thai suitors battle to take control of the brewer of Tiger Beer, one of Singapore’s most iconic brands.

 “I suspect it’s going to be a big unlocking of value.
 A general offer has been done for APB so the next natural thing is for F&N itself,” said Christopher Wong, an investment manager at Aberdeen Asset Management Asia, which owns shares in F&N.